Skip to main content

 Signals in C #

-Each signal has a current disposition and this is used to determine how a process behaves when it is delivered a signal.
+Each signal has a current disposition that is used to determine how a process behaves when it is delivered a signal.
 The following is used to specify the default disposition for each signal.

 - Term : The default action is to terminate the process